-I have this belief that creative people struggle more with being misunderstood than “normal people.”
+I have this belief that creative people are more misunderstood than “normal” people.
+Why is this?

-The truth is that they are often unaware that such a “box” even exists.
+Maybe it’s because creative people think outside the box (the truth is often they are often unaware such a “box” even exists).

-Because the world is full of bureaucracy and systematic ways of approaching life, creatives often find themselves frustrated with attempts to fit in or be assimilated.
+The world is full of bureaucracies and programs, and because of this, creatives can find themselves frustrated with their attempts to fit in to such systems.
+They just don’t.

-And so, for the most part, creatives are tragically misunderstood.
-At best, they are seen as a means to an end — a cog in the machine of producing propaganda for a cause.
+Sadly, this leads to them being excluded and feeling misunderstood.
+At best, they are as a means to an end, a cog in the machine of producing propaganda for the cause.
 At worst, they are perceived as a threat that needs to be eliminated.

 So what do we do about this?

 Unfortunately, there isn’t a pretty way out of this predicament.
 To be creative is to be misunderstood.
 That’s all there is to it.